Table of Contents:

 - Bulk Saturated Surface Dry (SSD) Specific Gravity includes the overall volume of the aggregate particle as well as the volume of the water permeable voids.
 The mass measurement includes the aggregate particle plus the water within the water permeable voids.

 The test method is described in ASTM C1252 and AASHTO T 304.
 A sample of fine aggregate is placed in the fine aggregate angularity apparatus and flows through a funnel into a calibrated cylindrical measure.
 Uncompacted void content is calculated using the difference between the volume of the cylinder and the total volume of the fine aggregate and the material bulk specific gravity.
 The test procedure is uncomplicated, and the equipment is simple and relatively inexpensive.

-Coarse Aggregate Angularity is similar in function and purpose to fine aggregate angularity, using coarse aggregate angularity apparatus that is proportionally larger to accommodate the coarse aggregate.
+Is similar in function and purpose to fine aggregate angularity, using coarse aggregate angularity apparatus that is proportionally larger to accommodate the coarse aggregate.
 The test method is specified in AASHTO T 326.
 As of this writing, ASTM does not list a procedure for this test.

-Flat and Elongated Particles testing measures dimensional ratios of individual coarse aggregate particles.
+Testing measures dimensional ratios of individual coarse aggregate particles.
 Particles with significantly greater length compared to their width will tend to fracture across the narrow aspect when loaded and can resist reorientation during compaction of asphalt paving mixtures.
-Fracturing of the particles also negatively affects the void content, stability, and binder distribution of asphalt.
-These dimensional characteristics also interfere with placement and consolidation properties of freshly mixed concrete.
+The fracturing of the particles also negatively affects the void content, stability, and binder distribution of asphalt.
+These dimensional characteristics also interfere with the placement and consolidation properties of freshly mixed concrete.
 In the ASTM D4791 test method, a proportional caliper is used to test and classify a representative sample of about 100 individual aggregate particles from each size fraction.